TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-provisioning-case-creation-insight-active-issues.md

 <properties
     pageTitle="Active provisioning issue"
-    description="This insight displays an active provisioning issue for one or more connectors in a customer's tenant." infoBubbleText="his insight displays an active provisioning issue for one or more connectors in a customer's tenant." service="microsoft.activedirectory"
+    description="This insight displays an active provisioning issue for one or more connectors in a customer's tenant." infoBubbleText="This insight displays an active provisioning issue for one or more connectors in a customer's tenant." service="microsoft.activedirectory"
     resource=""
     authors="arvinh"